jloughry/Unicode/README.md

 a proposal.

 5. Determine the &ldquo;character properties&rdquo; like name, bidirectional
-class, upper and lowercase mapping, linebreaking behaviour, and collation order.
+class, upper and lowercase mapping, line-breaking behaviour, and collation order.

 6. Make TrueType and PostScript fonts.